OliverMensahDev/Layered-Architecture/README.md

 interacting with Service which could be a data store.
 And the bottom layer is the `Service` layer, helps to provide data for the application, it can database, API or any data store.
 Currently,the application service uses a hardcoded array of data.

+# Testing the project
+1. Navigate to the `Application` folder, which is the root of the project.
+2. Install packages using the composer cli with the command `composer install`
+3. Run the project using the PHP cli with the command `php -S localhost:3000 index.php`